FabricLabs/fabric/GOALS.md

 your name in any pull request you submit!

 ### Contributors
-- Eric Martindale (primary author)
+- @martindale — Eric Martindale
+- @chrisinajar - Christopher Vickery
+- @melnx — Alexey Melnichenko